 Located off NC Highway 215 (Forest Heritage Scenic Byway), the trailhead to Courthouse Falls hike is three miles up a gravel, one-lane forest service road (FR140).
 There are some bumpy spots, so the drive is not recommended for low cars.
 But, you don't need four wheel drive.
-It can be closed during winter months.
+This road is often closed during winter months into early spring.

 The mist from the falls keeps this area cool, even in the middle of the summer, which makes it a delightful retreat on a hot day.
 The waterfall is on the "back side" of Devil's Courthouse on the Blue Ridge Parkway.

 Longer Hike Alternative

 From the Blue Ridge Parkway near Milepost 423, drive south on NC Highway 215 for 6.7 miles.
 Turn left onto FR140 gravel road (small sign after you turn) just after a bridge (also called Courthouse Creek Road) and go three miles.
 From US Highway 64, drive north on NC Highway 215 for 10.2 miles and turn right onto FR140 and go three miles.
 (It's about 50 miles from Asheville if you take the Parkway route.)

 Only a few miles south on NC 215 are three waterfalls, French Broad, Mill Shoals and Cathedral Falls.
 North on NC 215 are Dill Falls, Wildcat Falls and Sunburst Falls.
 Nearby on the Parkway are the waterfalls at Graveyard Fields and Skinny Dip Falls.

 Watch our video of Courthouse Falls